Warmia: Polish Republic

-Following Germany's defeat in World War II, and the Yalta Conference and Potsdam Conference of 1945, Warmia was reintegrated into Poland, pending a final peace conference with Germany which eventually never took place.
+Following Germany's defeat in World War II, and the Yalta Conference and Potsdam Conference of 1945, Warmia was reintegrated into Poland, pending a final peace conference with Germany, which eventually never took place.
 The German inhabitants either fled or were transferred to Germany by Soviet and communist authorities installed in Poland and the remaining Polish inhabitants were joined by Polish settlers, many of whom were displaced from former eastern Poland annexed by the Soviet Union.

-Olsztyn is the largest city in Warmia and the capital of the Warmian-Masurian Voivedeship.
-During 1945–46, Warmia was part of the Masurian District.
-In 1946 a new voivodeship was created and named the Olsztyn Voivodeship, which encompassed both Warmia and Masurian counties.
+Olsztyn is the largest city in Warmia and the capital of the Warmian-Masurian Voivodeship.
+During 1945–1946, Warmia was part of the Masurian District.
+In 1946, a new voivodeship was created and named the Olsztyn Voivodeship, which encompassed both Warmia and Masurian counties.
 From 1975 to 1998, Warmia was divided between the Olsztyn and Elbląg Voivodeships, and in 1999 it was entirely included with the Warmian-Masurian Voivodeship.
 The Catholic character of Warmia has been preserved in the architecture of its villages and towns, as well as in folk customs.